-13. What are TCS and who should receive TCS under the PHM Program?
+14. What are TCS and who should receive TCS under the PHM Program?

-Starting in 2023, MCPs are accountable for providing strengthened TCS to members transferring from one setting or level of care, to another, for the duration of the transition.
+MCPs are accountable for providing strengthened TCS to members transferring from one setting or level of care, to another, for the duration of the transition under the PHM Program.
 This includes knowing when members are admitted, discharged, and transferred, processing prior authorizations in a timely manner, and assigning or notifying a single point of contact (or care manager) to ensure TCS are complete.
 For members enrolled in CCM or ECM, MCPs must ensure that the member's assigned ECM Lead Care Manager or CCM care manager is the care manager who must provide all TCS.
-For members not enrolled in ECM or CCM, this single point of contact (or care manager is the plan and can be contracted (e.g., to the PCP team or an Accountable Care Organization or to the hospital staff).
+For members not enrolled in ECM or CCM, this single point of contact (or care manager) does not need to be employed by the plan and can be contracted (e.g., to the PCP team or an Accountable Care Organization or to the hospital staff).